Genivia/ugrep/README.md

             lines with (`A' or `B') and (`C' or `D'), --bool 'A AND NOT B' matches lines with `A' without `B'.
 Quoted subpatterns are matched literally as strings.
 For example, --bool 'A "AND"|"OR"' matches lines with `A' and also either `AND' or `OR'.
-Parenthesis are used for grouping.
+Parentheses are used for grouping.
 For example, --bool '(A B)|C' matches lines with `A' and `B', or lines with `C'.
 Note that all subpatterns in a Boolean query pattern are regular expressions, unless -F is specified.
             Options -E, -F, -G, -P and -Z can be combined with --bool to match subpatterns as strings or regular expressions (-E is the default.)
             This option does not apply to -f FILE patterns.
-Option --stats displays the search patterns applied.
+The double short option -%% enables options --files --bool.
+Option --stats displays the Boolean search patterns applied.
 See also options --and, --andnot, --not, --files and --lines.
     --files
-            Apply Boolean queries to match files, the opposite of --lines.
-A file matches if all Boolean conditions are satisfied by the lines matched in the file.
-For example, --files -e A --and -e B -e C --andnot -e D matches a file if some lines match `A' and some lines match (`B' or `C') and no line in the file matches `D'.
-May also be specified as --files --bool 'A B|C -D'.
-Option -v cannot be specified with --files.
+            Boolean file matching mode, the opposite of --lines.
+When combined with option --bool, matches a file if all Boolean conditions are satisfied.
+For example, --files --bool 'A B|C -D' matches a file if some lines match `A', and some lines match either `B' or `C', and no line matches `D'.
 See also options --and, --andnot, --not, --bool and --lines.
+The double short option -%% enables options --files --bool.
     --lines
-            Apply Boolean queries to match lines, the opposite of --files.
-            This is the default Boolean query mode to match specific lines.
+            Boolean line matching mode for option --bool, the default mode.
     --and [[-e] PATTERN] ... -e PATTERN
             Specify additional patterns to match.
 Patterns must be specified with -e.
 Each -e PATTERN following this option is considered an